Rachita Ram: Early work and success (2010–2017)

+Critical acclaim and fluctuations (2018–2024)

 In 2018 her first release was Preetham Gubbi's Johnny Johnny Yes Papa opposite Duniya Vijay.
 Her next release was Mahesh Kumar's Ayogya opposite Sathish Ninasam.
-It emerged as the biggest blockbuster of the year and she also won Best Actress-2018 at SIIMA awards.
-She also appeared in a song opposite Shiva Rajkumar in the movie The Villain.
+A Bangalore Mirror critic stated that she "charms her way" through the film.
+She also appeared in a song opposite Shiva Rajkumar in the film The Villain.

-In 2019 she had a handful of releases.
+In 2019, Rachita had several successful films.
 Her first release was Seetharama Kalyana, opposite Nikhil Kumar, which emerged as a blockbuster hit.
+Aravind Shwetha of The News Minute noted, "Rachita is highly convincing.
+It looks like a tailor-made role for her and it is a treat to watch her on the big screen."
 Her next release was Puneeth Rajkumar's Natasaarvabhowma directed by Pavan Wadeyar, her second collaboration with Puneeth after Chakravyuva.
+The film was a box office success.
 She appeared in a song in the movie Amar starring Abhishek Gowda.
 Her next release was R. Chandru's I Love You opposite star Upendra.
-She also made an appearance in Shivrajkumar's Rustum directed by Ravi Varma, where she was paired up with Bollywood actor Vivek Oberoi.
-She made a special appearance in a song in Bharaate opposite Sriimurali.
-This was followed by Ayushman Bhava where she played opposite Shiva Rajkumar.
+She also made an appearance in Shiva Rajkumar's Rustum directed by Ravi Varma, where she was paired up with Vivek Oberoi.
+Later, she made a special appearance in a song in Bharaate opposite Sriimurali.
+This was followed by Ayushman Bhava where she played a musician opposite Shiva Rajkumar.
+A Shraddha of Cinema Express noted, "Rachita is seen in total contrast from her previous film, and she outshines others with her performance."

-After a gap of a year, In 2021 her first release was with Ramesh Aravind directoral 100 where she played Ramesh's sister character.
+After a gap of a year, In 2021 her first release was with Ramesh Aravind directorial 100 where she played Ramesh's sister character.
 The movie became an average grosser at the box office.
-Her next release in the year was Shankar's Love You Rachchu where she was paired opposite Ajay Rao, the movie with many controversies failed at the box office with poor response from the audience.
-In 2022 she made her Telugu debut opposite Kalyan Dev in the film Super Machi which was not ony a disaster at the box office and also the least collected film of the actress career as the film had zero collection at the box office.
+Her next release in the year was Shankar's Love You Rachchu where she was paired opposite Ajay Rao, the film failed at the box office.
+In 2022, Rachita expanded to Telugu films, opposite Kalyan Dev in Super Machi, which had an average run at the box office.
+She then appeared in Ek Love Ya, in a cameo in James, and in Monsoon Raaga opposite Dhananjaya.

+In 2023, Rachita appeared opposite Darshan, in Kranti, which was a box office hit.
+Then, she played the lead in Veeram opposite Prajwal Devraj and Bad Manners opposite Abhishek Ambareesh.
+Her first release of 2024 became Matinee opposite Sathish Ninasam.

+Recent work (2025–present)

+Rachita started 2025 with the sequel Sanju Weds Geetha 2, opposite Srinagara Kitty.
+The film was a critical and commercial failure.
+She then made her debut in Tamil films with Coolie, where she played a criminal and smuggler's wife opposite Soubin Shahir.
+Janani K of India Today stated, "Rachita Ram leaves a mark with her short yet effective performance."

+Media image

+Rachita has established herself as a leading actress in Kannada cinema.
+In the Bangalore Times Most Desirable Women list, Rachita was placed 8th in 2017, 11th in 2018 and 2019, and 15th in 2020.
+She is one of the most followed Kannada actress on Instagram.